AnurupDatta/AnurupDatta/README.md

 ---

 ## 🚀 Projects
+-**UpSkript** 🧠 – A startup idea-sharing platform where users can post, upvote, and share ideas in a community feed.
+  - 🔐 Built the app using Flutter with Firebase authentication for secure user login.
+  - 📝 Implemented a real-time leaderboard to rank ideas based on votes, boosting user engagement.
+  - 📊 Designed a Node.js + Express.js backend with MongoDB for scalable idea storage and retrieval.
 -**MockLy** 🧠 – A **Flutter-based quiz generator app** that converts PDFs into interactive mock tests using AI-powered MCQ extraction
   - 🔐 Integrated with **Firebase Authentication** for personalized quiz history
   - 🧠 Uses **AI to generate quizzes** from PDFs, reducing manual effort by **80%**